Quantifying Controversy in Social Media: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:related} discusses how this work fills gaps in the existing literature.
 Subsequently, Section~\ref{sec:pipeline} provides a high level description of the pipeline for quantifying controversy of a topic, while Sections~\ref{sec:graph_building},~\ref{sec:partitioning}, and~\ref{sec:measure} detail each stage.
+Section~\ref{sec:user-controversy} shows how to extend the controversy measures from topics to users who participate in the discussion.
 We report the results of an extensive empirical evaluation of the proposed measures of controversy in Section~\ref{sec:experiments}.
-Section~\ref{sec:user-controversy} shows how to extend the controversy measures from topics to users who participate in the discussion.
 Section~\ref{sec:content} extends the evaluation to a few measures that do not fit the pipeline.
 We conclude in Section~\ref{sec:discussion} with a discussion on possible improvements and directions for future work, as well as lessons learned from carrying out this study.